This website is being retired.

 Article 9 (2) (g) substantial public interest: processing is necessary for reasons of substantial public interest, on the basis of domestic law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject.

-The relevant Schedule 1 condition in the Data Protection Act 2018 is part 2 section 6: the purpose of sharing is the exercise of a function conferred on a person by an enactment or rule of law.
+The relevant Schedule 1 condition in the Data Protection Act 2018 is part 2 paragraph 6: the purpose of sharing is the exercise of a function conferred on a person by an enactment or rule of law.

 Patients will be asked to provide medical information to their claim managers where they hold it.
 They will not be asked by IBCA to contact you directly to request their information, although this does not prevent an individual, or a legal representative on their behalf, submitting a subject access request.